zevenfox/SimonGame/README.md

 ## How to Play

-- Press the colored buttons in the same sequence as the device generated.
+- Press the colored buttons in the same sequence as the game generated.
 - If the player successfully repeats the sequence, the game will add one more color/tone to the sequence and the player must repeat the new longer sequence.
 - The game continues until the player makes a mistake and fails to repeat the correct sequence.